 The Commodity Futures Trading Commission (CFTC) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
 Under the Paperwork Reduction Act of 1995 (PRA), 44 U.S.C.
 3501 et seq., Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
 This notice solicits comments on requirements relating to off-exchange agricultural trade options.

-Comments may be mailed to David Van Wagner, Division of Market Oversight, U.S. Commodity Futures Trading Commission, 1155 21st Street, NW., Washington, DC 20581.Start Further Info
+Comments may be mailed to Judith E. Payne, Division of Market Oversight, U.S. Commodity Futures Trading Commission, 1155 21st Street, NW, Washington, DC 20581.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Judith E. Payne, (202) 418-5268; FAX: (202) 418-5527; e-mail: email@example.com.End Further Info End Preamble Start Supplemental Information